 Apparently, the tale is far worse that anyone imagined, however, if The Hamilton Project of the Brookings Institute is to be believed: The median wage has been stagnant since 1969, or so people thought, but it turns out, if you look at only the median wage of men, it's down 23 percent or $13,000 in real dollars since 1969.

 Plus, women are just better educated than men: They are twice as likely as a man to have a college degree; they also have more advanced degrees, including Ph.Ds.
-They're taking over jobs that were traditionally considered bastions of male domination, like finance and accounting. three women for every two men.
+They're taking over jobs that were traditionally considered bastions of male domination, like finance and accounting.
+See photos of homes for sale in your area and across the country on AOL Real Estate On many college campuses, there are three women for every two men.
 Not that those guys are complaining, mind you....

 Now, Ms. Magazine points out (along with every other article referencing the gender gap in education) that women still make less than men, and are more likely to be poor.
 That may or may not be true, depending on who you ask, but what is clear is that the women who make less and are more likely to be poor are buying houses at twice the rate of single men.